segersniels/segersniels.github.io/_posts/2018-04-03-supdock-in-go?.md

 title: Supdock in Go?
 ---

 There is a new kid on the block and it's called Golang.
 Golang has been around for quite a while but has recently risen in popularity again.
-Mainly because more and more people seem to realise that the single threaded `node.js` performance is underwhelming for high performance tools and applications.
+Mainly because more and more people seem to realise that the generaly used `node.js` performance is getting underwhelming when for high performance operational tools and applications.

 As I mainly spend my days inside a terminal, I have a ton of utilities that assist me during the day.
 One of them is my tool [`supdock`](https://github.com/segersniels/supdock) that I use as an assisting tool that wraps around the basic docker command (`alias docker="supdock"`).